TobiD-S/News-Update-App/README.md

 # News-Update-App
 A simple app that gives news updates to the user.
+Made with HTML, CSS and vanilla JavaScript.